List of United States senators from Indiana

 Indiana was admitted to the Union on December 11, 1816.
-Since then, the state has been represented in the United States Senate by 44 different men in Class 1 and 3; David Turpie served non-consecutive terms in Class 1, Dan Coats served non-consecutive terms in Class 3, and William E. Jenner served in both Classes.
-Until the passage of the Seventeenth Amendment to the United States Constitution in 1913, Senators were elected by the Indiana General Assembly; after that, they were elected popularly by Indiana citizens.
-A senatorial term lasts six years beginning on January 3.
-In case of a vacancy, the Governor of Indiana has the duty to appoint a new U.S. senator.
-Indiana's current U.S. senators are Republicans Todd Young (serving since 2017) and Mike Braun (serving since 2019).
+Since then, the state has been represented in the United States Senate by 45 different men in class 1 and 3; David Turpie served non-consecutive terms in class 1, Dan Coats served non-consecutive terms in class 3, and William E. Jenner served in both classes.
+Until the passage of the Seventeenth Amendment to the United States Constitution in 1913, senators were elected by the Indiana General Assembly; after that, they were elected popularly by Indiana citizens.
+A senatorial term lasts six years, beginning on January 3.
+In case of a vacancy, the governor of Indiana has the duty to appoint a new U.S. senator.
+Indiana's current U.S. senators are Republicans Todd Young (serving since 2017) and Jim Banks (serving since 2025).
+Richard Lugar was the state's longest serving senator (1977–2013).